soundpress/RulesOfNYC/docs/c13/index.rst

 (e) Exception.
 The wall signs required by subsections (c) and (d) of this section shall not be required in nursing homes.

-(f) Signs in conformity with the requirements specified in § 24-03(b) and (c) shall be made available by the Department, at no cost to the owner or operator of a public place required to have an automated external defibrillator.
+(f) Signs in conformity with the requirements specified in 24 RCNY § 24-03(b) and (c) shall be made available by the Department, at no cost to the owner or operator of a public place required to have an automated external defibrillator.
 An owner or operator shall use either the sign provided by the Department or its own sign provided that the sign used meets the requirements specified in this section.

 (g) All automated external defibrillators shall be stored with clear concise written or pictorial instructions for their use.